rbrtjwrk/scopus_harvester/README.md

 ```

-Before harvesting, you must first manually set up your API Key in the function _scopus_get_journals()_.
+Before harvesting, you must first manually set up your API Key in the file _scopus_get_journals.py_.

 ```